-A while back, Microsoft had announced their plan to expand on and improve Windows 10 indefinitely rather than releasing a new operating system every couple of years.
-This was great news for consumers, as it meant that new updates and features would be rolling out much more steadily and for free, no less.
+A while back, Microsoft announced its plan to expand on and improve Windows 10 indefinitely, rather than releasing a new operating system every couple of years.
+This was great news for consumers, as it meant that new updates and features would be rolling out much more steadily and for free.

 One such addition was the inclusion of a new Gaming section of the Settings app, marked with an Xbox logo.
-And while it brought a number of new and convenient functionalities for gamers, there is one specific feature we will be focusing on here: Game Mode.
+And while it brought several new and convenient functionalities for gamers, there is one specific feature we will be focusing on: Game Mode.

 What is Game Mode?

-What Game Mode does is re-arrange your PC’s priorities.
-Namely, it puts the game you’re running on the very top and allocates most of your computer’s resources to that game.
+What Game Mode does is to re-arrange your PC’s priorities.
+It puts the game you’re running on the very top and takes up most of your computer’s resources to that game.
 This means that any background tasks are a secondary priority and that the game will be running as smoothly as possible.

 How to Enable Game Mode?

-- If you want to make sure that Game Mode is always turned on automatically for the particular game you’re playing, click Settings and then click the tick box next to the Use Game Mode for this game option in the first section of the menu
+- If you want to make sure that Game Mode is always turned on automatically for the game you’re playing, click Settings and then click the tick box next to the Use Game Mode for this game option in the first section of the menu.

 And there you have it, it’s as simple as that!

-So, whenever you’re facing with lag, stuttering, slow load times, or any other problem, make sure to check if Game Mode is enabled and don’t allow any demanding, memory-hungry programs to take away from your experience!
+Now, whenever you’re facing lag, stuttering, slow load times, or any other problem on your game, make sure to check if Game Mode is enabled and don’t allow any demanding, memory-hungry programs to take away from your experience!